 Toxapex is one of the best defensive walls in the game, and can learn a number of moves to help it stay in battle for ages.
 Recover can be used to restore 1/2 of its HP, while Haze can eliminate all stat changes of Pokemon engaged in battle, which is great for eliminating an opponent’s setup.

-- Read More: The best Fighting-type Pokemon ever
+- Read More: Ghost-type Pokemon weaknesses & resistances

 Offense-wise it benefits from Toxic, which poisons its opponent and cannot miss thanks to its typing, and the popular Scald, which has a not-too-shabby 80 Power and a 30% chance of burning its opponent.